 “You are living a life that was not of your choosing.”

-This worksheet will walk you through the process of forming compassion for yourself.
+This Compassion Formulation Worksheet will walk you through the process of forming compassion for yourself.
 It might seem like an unnecessarily in-depth process, but this makes sense when you consider how deeply some of the self-criticisms are embedded in ourselves, and how early in our lives they set in.

 The worksheet follows a “problem → coping strategy → unintended consequences” format, but it focuses on the importance of compassionate processes as well.

-Next, the worksheet presents the “Safety / Defensive Behaviors” box.
+Next, the worksheet presents the “Protective/Defensive Behaviors” box.
 This is where you are to note the defensive measures he or she takes to avoid getting hurt and minimize risk.

-These unintended consequences can have a profound and negative impact on how one relates to oneself.
-People may attack themselves for bringing about these unintended consequences, leading to even more safety / defensive behaviors, which also result in unintended consequences – it is easy to see how the cycle perpetuates itself.
+These unintended outcomes can have a profound and negative impact on how one relates to oneself.
+People may attack themselves for bringing about these unintended outcomes, leading to even more protective/defensive behaviors, which also result in unintended outcomes – it is easy to see how the cycle perpetuates itself.

-In the “Self-to-Self Relating” box, you should write down how the unintended consequences of your safety and defensive behaviors make you feel about yourself, and how these feelings lead you to more unproductive safety and defensive behaviors.
+In the “Relationship With Self” box, you should write down how the unintentional outcomes of your protective and defensive behaviors make you feel about yourself, and how these feelings lead you to more unproductive protective/defensive behaviors.

 This worksheet can be an emotionally challenging one to complete, but it is vital for anyone who is in compassion focused therapy or is interested in building self-compassion.
 It may be a long road to self-compassion, but the journey is worth the outcome at the end!